Authentication (sometimes called

 API tokens: You may create tokens that can be embedded within API calls to the Styra DAS.
 These API tokens are used by OPA to communicate with the DAS; they are also used frequently by automation to create new systems and policies on demand.
 These tokens expire, have owners, and other metadata.

-Authentication allows you to grant users and machines access to the Styra DAS; whereas Authorization allows you to control which actions those users and machines can perform on the DAS.
+Authentication grants users and machines access to Styra DAS.
+Authorization controls which actions users and machines can perform in Styra DAS.

-The DAS aims to make the common case easy and the uncommon case possible.
+Styra DAS makes the common case easy and the uncommon case possible.
 The common case is handled by assigning users/groups/tokens to one or more roles.
 A role is a pre-built collection of permissions.
 For more granularity you can assign users to roles on a specific resource (for example, a single DAS System).
 For the uncommon case, you can write Rego policies to define custom roles or even custom rules that make whatever authorization decision you want.